thecryptofruit/education/zk-proofs-rollups.md

 In 2019, BIU Winter School on Cryptography was dedicated to ZK: [https://cyber.biu.ac.il/event/the-9th-biu-winter-school-on-cryptography/](https://cyber.biu.ac.il/event/the-9th-biu-winter-school-on-cryptography/)

+A list of ZKP resources is maintained by Matter Labs at: [https://github.com/matter-labs/awesome-zero-knowledge-proofs](https://github.com/matter-labs/awesome-zero-knowledge-proofs)

 # ZKR
-*Zero-knowledge verification of honest execution of delegated computation* - a powerful solution for outsourcing hard computation work and be sure that received results are correct.
+What is zero-knowledge rollup?  *Zero-knowledge verification of honest execution of delegated computation* - a powerful solution for outsourcing hard computation work and be sure that received results are correct.

 **rollup** = batching of transactions and verifying just the proof instead of all TXs by all nodes.
 Verifying the proof is much faster than the computation of the original payload of processing all the {inputs, code, outputs}.
 In ZKR, the challenge is usually that the generation of the proof takes lots of resources (esp. with SNARKs, could be mitigated by first publishing the compressed data and the proof only later) or the proof size is too big to be put on-chain (STARKs).